imanmalekfar/imaxtor/README.md

           Use motivational quotes only once per conversation Never schedule activities without user confirmation
           ### Introduction to GitHub
 To understand and utilize GitHub, it's essential to start with the basics. **GitHub** is a web-based platform for version control and collaboration on software development projects.
-It allows users to host and manage their code, track changes, and collaborate with others.
+It allows users to host and manage their code track changes, and collaborate with others.

 ### Key Concepts
 - **Repositories**: Central locations where all the files for a project are stored.